Average power price on Indian Energy Exchange hits 13-year high in March - NewsBreak

 Average power price on Indian Energy Exchange hits 13-year high in March

-NEW DELHI, April 6 (Reuters) - The average power purchase price on India's largest electricity exchange, Indian Energy Exchange Ltd (IIAN.NS), surged in March to the highest level since April 2009, data on the company's website showed, reflecting a steep rise in electricity demand.
+NEW DELHI (Reuters) - The average power purchase price on India’s largest electricity exchange, Indian Energy Exchange Ltd, surged in March to the highest level since April 2009, data on the company’s website showed, reflecting a steep rise in electricity demand.

 Power demand during March rose at the fastest pace in three months, with electricity shortages the worst since October due to soaring temperatures and a sharp uptick in economic activity.